vdjserver/vdjserver-web-backbone/component/test/readme.md

 docker build -t vdjserver/vdj-backbone-test .
 ```

-The tests can be run in different ways

 ## Automated testing within Docker

-Run the check setup to verify that configuration settings are populated, and the
+Run the check setup script to verify that configuration settings are populated, and that the
 website and Tapis can be connected.

 ```